PrivateStorageio/PrivateStorageio/docs/source/ops/monitoring.rst

 Monitoring
 ==========

-This section gives a high-level overview of the PrivateStorageIO monitoring efforts.
+This section gives a high-level overview of the PrivateStorageio monitoring efforts.

 Goals